 Example: The collection agency obtains a charging order from a North Dakota court ordering the North Dakota LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
+The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
-Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
+Thus, such personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.

-Nevertheless, it is possible that in some cases the laws of these other states would be applied--for example, where a North Dakota SMLLC does business or owns property in another state.
-In addition, the protections that LLC state laws provide to SMLLCs may be ignored by the Federal Bankruptcy Courts if the SMLLC owner files for bankruptcy.
+This rationale disappears when the LLC has only one member (owner).
+As a result, court decisions and LLC laws in some states make a distinction between multi-member and single-member LLCs (SMLLCs).
+North Dakota is not one of these states.
+Nevertheless, whether, and to what extent, North Dakota SMLLCs are protected from outside creditors is not entirely clear.
+Moreover, in some cases the laws of other states that provide less protection to SMLLCs may be applied--for example, where a North Dakota SMLLC does business or owns property in another state.
+In addition, the protections that state LLC laws provide to SMLLCs might be ignored by the Federal Bankruptcy Courts if the SMLLC owner files for bankruptcy.